NBA Rumors: LeBron James Has Been ‘Calling Players He Wants To Play With’

 Rumors have swirled about James potentially joining the Los Angeles Lakers since last offseason and it’s no secret that Paul George also desires to play in his hometown.

 Chris Paul, one of James’ best friends, also is slated to be a free agent, and there reportedly has been “tension” with the Houston Rockets.
-There’s also the possibility that James has been contacting San Antonio Spurs star Kawhi Leonard who reportedly has asked to be traded and wants to be a Laker.
+There’s also the possibility that James has been contacting San Antonio Spurs star Kawhi Leonard, who reportedly has asked to be traded and wants to be a Laker.

-The Spurs reportedly shut the Lakers down when they called about Leonard, but if Leonard continues to demand a trade then LA could offer San Antonio a package centering around Lonzo Ball, Kyle Kuzma and future draft picks.
+The Spurs reportedly shut the Lakers down when they called about Leonard, but if Leonard continues to demand a trade, then LA could offer San Antonio a package centering around Lonzo Ball, Kyle Kuzma and future draft picks.

 All signs point to James opting out of his contract and testing the market.
-Whether he lands in LA, Phildelphia or back in Cleveland, a number of veterans sureley will want to join forces to try and capture an NBA championship.
+Whether he lands in LA, Philadelphia or back in Cleveland, a number of veterans surely will want to join forces to try and capture an NBA championship.

 Thumbnail photo via Ken Blaze/USA TODAY Sports Images